-A. It is appropriate, but probably not required, to announce in public session that the matter was not resolved, that no decision was reached or that in the absence of a motion for action, no action will be taken.
-If, however, a final "no action" decision is made by vote of a quorum of a governing body, the decision must be made and announced in public session.

-Q. If a city council meets in executive session to discuss litigation, must the council meet in public session to vote to file a lawsuit or appeal?

-A. Yes.
-Final decisions must be made in public.

-Q. Is smoking prohibited at an executive sessions?

-A. Most likely yes.
-Whether smoking is prohibited depends on whether the location of the executive session is covered by the Oregon Indoor Clean Air Act.

-Q. May I tape record a public meeting?

-A. Yes.
-You may also videotape a meeting, subject to reasonable rules of the public body to avoid disruption.

-Q. Must I inform the governing body before I tape record?

-A. No. The criminal prohibition on recording a conversation without notification does not apply to the use of an unconcealed recording device at a public or semipublic meeting.

-Q. May a public body refuse to use a microphone during its public meetings?

-A. The meetings law does not specifically address what steps public bodies must take to ensure that the general public can sufficiently monitor public meetings.
-However, ORS 192.630(5)(a) and the Americans with Disabilities Act impose certain requirements on public bodies to ensure that their communications at public meetings with persons with disabilities are as effective as communications with others.
+- A. A "final decision" may not be made in executive session.
+Nothing in the public meetings law requires a body to make a decision.
+If the body wishes to make a decision on the complaint, whether finding a violation occurred, finding no violation occurred, or determining the violation to be inconclusive, the body must make the final decision in open session.
+The merits of a body choosing simply not to decide a matter involving discipline of a public official should be discussed with legal counsel. - Q. If a city council meets in executive session to discuss litigation, must the council meet in public session to vote to file a lawsuit or appeal? - A. Yes.
+Final decisions must be made in public. - Q. Is smoking prohibited at an executive sessions? - A. Most likely yes.
+Whether smoking is prohibited depends on whether the location of the executive session is covered by the Oregon Indoor Clean Air Act. - Q. May I tape record a public meeting? - A. Yes.
+You may also videotape a meeting, subject to reasonable rules of the public body to avoid disruption. - Q. Must I inform the governing body before I tape record? - A. No. The criminal prohibition on recording a conversation without notification does not apply to the use of an unconcealed recording device at a public or semipublic meeting. - Q. May a public body refuse to use a microphone during its public meetings? - A. The meetings law does not specifically address what steps public bodies must take to ensure that the general public can sufficiently monitor public meetings.
+However, ORS 192.630(5)(a) and the Americans with Disabilities Act impose certain requirements on public bodies to ensure that their communications at public meetings are as effective with persons with disabilities as their communications with others.

-Q. Does the Public Meetings Law grant me the right to testify before a public body?
+Q. Does the Public Meetings Law grant the public the right to testify before a public body?

-A No, the Public Meetings Law only guarantees the public a right to monitor the meetings of public bodies; it does not grant members of the public the right to interact with public bodies during those meetings.
+A. Generally, no, the Public Meetings Law only guarantees the public a right to monitor the meetings of public bodies; it does not grant members of the public the right to interact with public bodies during those meetings.
+However, in limited circumstances, such as under ORS 192.660(7)(d), the Public Meetings Law requires public comment.